Please visit the How to Apply page.

-If the applicant is not offered an interview, a decision letter will be emailed by the end of the submission month.
+If the applicant is not offered an assessment, a decision letter will be emailed by the end of the submission month.
 Included in this letter will be an explanation of why an assessment is not being offered.

 An academic readiness assessment is an exceptionally important part of the application process.
 Its purpose is to determine the goodness of fit between applicants and the Davidson Academy.
 This curriculum-based measurement offers a strong indication of an applicant’s likelihood of success at the Academy.
 Because the assessment directly reflects the daily work of Academy students, it provides information beyond that which can be gleaned from standardized achievement and IQ tests.
 IQ tests reflect potential, which is of great importance, but academic readiness is about determining which skill sets are already in place.
 Therefore, the results of this assessment are a significant part of the overall acceptance process.